jrandj/aws-security-specialty/README.md

     * Log sources include:
         * **Account Level:** These log sources capture platform-wide activity.
 These should always be enabled.
 Examples include AWS CloudTrail and AWS Config.
         * **AWS Service Logs:** These represent log data that is generated by resources or the AWS service owning the resource.
 Decision on enablement is based on business need, regulatory requirement, or your internal company security policy.
 In general, these logs can be linked to an application or workload.
 Examples include ELB access logs, Amazon S3 access logs, and Amazon CloudFront access logs.
-        * **Host-based Logs:** These refer to log sources that are not generated by AWS and commonly are generated from with-in a specific resource, such as an EC2 instance.
-Examples include syslog, service logs, event logs, application logs such as NGINX, Apache, or IIS logs.
+        * **Host-based Logs:** These refer to log sources that are not generated by AWS and commonly are generated from within a specific resource, such as an EC2 instance.
+Examples include syslog, service logs, event logs, and application logs such as NGINX, Apache, or IIS logs.

 1. Analyze requirements and implement durable and secure log storage according to AWS best practices.

     * AWS CloudTrail logs are delivered to an S3 bucket.
 As AWS customers often use many AWS accounts for running their workloads, best practice is to create and use an AWS account as a log archive account.
 All other AWS accounts will have AWS CloudTrail enabled and deliver log files to an S3 bucket in this log archive account.
 This provides several benefits:
         * By logging to a dedicated and centralized Amazon S3 bucket, you can enforce strict security controls, access, and segregation of duties.
         * You can capture logs from ephemeral AWS accounts, which are created and deleted repeatedly.
         * You can control access to log files.
 While AWS CloudTrail from other accounts delivers all the logs to the S3 bucket in the log archive account, by default, no principal (IAM user/role, etc.) in the accounts themselves have access to the log files in the log archive account.
-Access to log files can be enabled explicitly using IAM roles and IAM access policies by letting principals from other accounts call the AssumeRole API to assume a role, which can provide read-only access to the logs
+Access to log files can be enabled explicitly using IAM roles and IAM access policies by letting principals from other accounts call the *AssumeRole* API to assume a role, which can provide read-only access to the logs

     * By default, the log files delivered by AWS CloudTrail to your bucket are encrypted by Amazon server-side encryption with Amazon S3–managed encryption keys (SSE-S3).
 AWS CloudTrail also lets you use server-side encryption with AWS KMS (SSE-KMS) managed keys.
 To use this option, you first must create a CMK within the AWS KMS.
 Using SSE-KMS has several advantages:
         * You are in complete control of the customer master keys you create within AWS KMS.
 You can choose to rotate these CMKs at any point, which is considered a best practice.